oracle/weblogic-kubernetes-operator/kubernetes/samples/charts/ingress-per-domain/README.md

 | `voyager.webPort`                     | Web port to access the Voyager load balancer.                                                                                         | 30305 |
 | `voyager.statsPort`                     | Port to access the Voyager/HAProxy stats page.                                                                                            | 30315 |

-**Note:** The input values "domainUID" and "clusterName" will be used to generate the k8s serviceName of WLS cluster with the format "<domainUID>-cluster-<clusterName>".
+**Note:** The input values "domainUID" and "clusterName" will be used to generate the k8s serviceName of WLS cluster with the format "domainUID-cluster-clusterName".